ericproffitt/TopicModelsVB.jl/README.md

 **Important:** Notice that we didn't check the ELBO at all during training.
 While you can check the ELBO if you wish, it's recommended that you do so infrequently since checking the ELBO for GPU models requires expensive memory transfers between GPU and CPU memory.

-**Important:** Currently the entire model must fit in your VRAM or you'll get an error, batch algorithms for the GPU models are in the works and should be uploaded within the next few weeks.
+**Important:** Currently the entire model must fit in your VRAM or you'll get an error, batch algorithms for the GPU models are coming and should be uploaded within the next few weeks.

 Here is the benchmark of our above model against the equivalent NSF LDA model run on the CPU:
 ![GPU Benchmark](https://github.com/esproff/TopicModelsVB.jl/blob/master/images/ldabar.png)